RCasatta/firma2/README.md

 ]
 ```

-Note some inputs and outpus are `mine` because the command know the env var `DESCRIPTOR` and can verify ownership.
+Note some inputs and outpus are `mine` because standard descriptors are derived from the seed and checked (or with a specific descriptor).
-The `bal` field is the net balance of the transaction from the perspective of the `DESCRIPTOR`.
+The `bal` field is the net balance of the transaction from the perspective of the standard descriptors derived from the seed or the passed descriptor.

 It's also possible to sign multiple psbts at once